Glutaconic acid

 trans-Glutaconic acid is an organic compound with formula HO_{2}CCH=CHCH_{2}CO_{2}H. This dicarboxylic acid exists as a colorless solid and is related to the saturated chemical glutaric acid, HO_{2}CC(CH_{2})_{3}CO_{2}H. Esters and salts of glutaconic acid are called glutaconates.

 Glutaconate bound to coenzyme A, glutaconyl-CoA, is an intermediate in lysine metabolism.

 Related compounds

 The geometric isomer, cis-glutaconic acid, has a noticeably lower melting point (130–132 °C).
 It can be prepared by bromination of levulinic acid followed by treatment of the dibromoketone with potassium carbonate.

-Glutaconic anhydride, which forms by dehydration the diacid, exists mainly as the dicarbonyl tautomer in solution.
+Glutaconic anhydride, which forms by dehydrating the diacid, exists mainly as the dicarbonyl tautomer in solution.
 It is a colorless solid melting at 77–82 °C. Either the cis or trans diacid can be used to make it: the trans form isomerizes under the reaction conditions.